Vindelfjällen Nature Reserve: Formation

-Vindelfjällen is part of the Scandinavian Alps, reminiscent of the Caledonian belt.
+Vindelfjällen is part of the Scandinavian Mountains, reminiscent of the Caledonian belt.
 The latter is also the origin of the mountains of Scotland, Ireland, Greenland and Svalbard.
 The Caledonian orogeny is the era associated with the collision of Laurentia and Baltica plates peak between 420 and 400 MYA, with the disappearance of the Iapetus Ocean by subduction.
 During this event, crust fragments overlap, forming thrust sheets.
 Among these layers, one in particular, the Seve-Köli layer, consists largely of the oceanic crust.
 These layers can be found embedded within the mountain range (ophiolite).
 They consist of different rocks: the Seve layer is primarily composed of hard rock such as amphibolite and gabbros or very hard varieties of mica, while the Köli layer principally comprises soft rocks such as shale.
 This sheet of Seve-Köli dominates the geology of the reserve, the main exception being the area ranging from the Artfjället mountain ranges to Lake Övre Ältsvattnet, which consists of the Rödingsfjäll layer, rich in limestone.
 In Ammarnäs and other places, a middle layer dominated by phyllite, can be seen, like a window through the Seve-Koli layer.

 The mountainous chain has been continuously eroded to form a peneplain.
 However, from about 60 Ma (Cenozoic), Scandinavian peneplane has undergone extensive tectonic uplift.
 Causes for this are not clear and several hypotheses have been proposed.
 One theory is the influence of the Icelandic plume could have raised the crust.
 Another hypothesis suggests that isostasy related to glaciations may have occurred.
 Whatever the cause, the uprising allowed the ancient channel to rise to more than 2000m at times.

 Geomorphology

-While the Scandinavian Alps gradually increase altitude, erosion can negate this slow growth.
+While the Scandinavian Mountains gradually increase altitude, erosion can negate this slow growth.
 While this includes river erosion, the glacial erosion, especially during the great glaciations of the Quaternary (from 1.5 Ma) has had the most influence on the current geomorphology of the chain and the reserve.
 Glaciers grew and invaded the valleys, and then gradually unified to form a continuous ice sheet that completely covered the area.
 The nature of the rocks had a considerable influence on amount of glacial erosion.
 Most of soft rocks of Koli layer were quickly eroded while the rocks of the Seve layer were more resistant to erosion.
 Thus, the peaks of Stor-Aigert, as well as the Ammarfjället, Rerrogaise, Sulåive and Stubebakte mountain ranges currently consist of amphibolites and have steep reliefs.
 Similarly, the highest points of the Artfjället and Norra Storfjället mountain ranges consist largely of gabbros.
 The general direction of water flow also affects the relief: the layers tend to rise from west to east, which implies that the west-facing slopes are gentle in general, while the eastern slopes are often steep.
 The most visible signs of the glacial morphology are glacial valleys and U-valleys, such as Syterskalet, the top of the Vindelälven Valley, Skebleskalet, etc. There are also some forty small glacial craters or niches, most facing east, on the leeward side.